Working Mother Names Scripps Health a Top Company

 “In order to retain top talent, family-friendly flexible work schedules are a must — and they are a favorite of our working mothers,” said Victor Buzachero, corporate senior vice president of innovation, human resources and performance management.
 “For years, Scripps has offered numerous alternative work schedules, such as telecommuting, dual assignments and job-sharing, enabling employees to balance their professional and personal lives as well as develop new skills and work in various positions.”

-The complete list of Working Mother’s 2013 100 Best Companies can be found here.
+The Working Mother’s 2013 100 Best Companies list is no longer available.

 Learn more about Scripps Health, a nonprofit integrated health system in San Diego, Calif.